 Animal Caregivers are passionate about making the world better for animals, one individual at a time.
-Farmed animal sanctuary caregivers are no different.
+An animal sanctuary that primarily cares for rescued animals that were farmed by humans. caregivers are no different.
 In fact, their hearts are open to some of the most neglected and abused species on the planet.
-The job responsibilities of a Caregiver are demanding, and they often take a toll on physical, mental, and emotional health.
+The job responsibilities of a Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. are demanding, and they often take a toll on physical, mental, and emotional health.
 As a result, these stressors can lead to a high rate of turnover at sanctuaries and rescues.
 Turnover isn’t just bad for morale; it can also create dangerous gaps in personnel capacity and staff bandwidth that can lead to significant organizational challenges that can be difficult to recover from.

 In order to provide care to your caregivers, there are a number of ways you can demonstrate your appreciation and support for them.
 This can lead to happier, healthier staff, which ultimately will lead to a stronger organization!